Pacific FundsSM Large-Cap Value

 4 Contact your financial advisor.

 All investing involves risk, including the possible loss of the principal amount invested.
 There is no guarantee that the fund will achieve its investment goal.
 Equity securities tend to go up or down in value, sometimes rapidly and unpredictably.
 Large-capitalization companies tend to have more stable prices than small- or mid-capitalization companies, but are still subject to equity securities risk and their prices may not rise as much as the prices of companies with smaller market capitalizations.
-Value companies are those that are thought to be undervalued and perceived as trading for less than their intrinsic values.
+Value companies are those that a portfolio manager believes are undervalued and perceived as trading for less than their intrinsic values.

 Pacific Life Insurance Company is the administrator for Pacific Funds.
 It is not a fiduciary and therefore does not give advice or make recommendations regarding insurance or investment products.